shr00mie/gmapslocsharing/README.md

 # Now what
-For the time being, the repo is designed in such a way that you should be able to clone it from the .homeassistant folder and it should put the google_maps and package in their proper respective locations.
+For the time being, the repo is designed in such a way that you should be able to clone it from the .homeassistant folder and it should put the google_maps and package in their proper respective locations a la something like:

+`git clone https://github.com/shr00mie/gmapslocsharing.git <path_to_.homeassistant>`